avs-7955/movie-app-sveltekit/README.md

-# Movies App using SvelteKit
+# Popular Movies Website using SvelteKit

-This app shows all the popular movie, and details of the particular movie.
-The app also has the search functionality to search for movies and show the results of all the related movies.
+This website shows all the popular movie fetched from the TMDB database.The website can also show movie details of particular movies.
+It also has the search functionality to search for movies and show the results of all the related movies.
 <br>

 <h1 align="center">